Caleydo/caleydo.github.io/_publications/2009_ivbi_connecting-genes.md

 - Bernhard Schlegl
 - schmalstieg

+# Include a shortened name for the journal or conference/proceedings
+journal-short: IV (IV '09)
 year: 2009

 bibentry: inproceedings
 bib:
-  booktitle: Proceedings of the Conference on Information Visualisation (IV ’09)
+  booktitle: Proceedings of the Conference on Information Visualisation (IV '09)
   doi: 10.1109/IV.2009.86
   pages: 323--330
   month: jul